clariusdev/raw/README.md

 To enable the signal output, open the research menu and press the **Sync** button (two circular arrows).
 The signal will be output at the start of each frame acquisition.
 Note that Clarius' ultrasound sequencing is semi-asynchronous with respect to frame acquisition, meaning the time between each frame will not be exactly the same, but generally within 1 millisecond.

 ![Pin Output](blob/pins.png)

+## Low Level Parameters

+The following is a non-exhaustive list of low level parameters that can be programmed through the Cast API

+Floating Point:
+- txFreq: transmit frequency in MHz
+- txFn: transmit f-number
+- txApt: transmit aperture in elements (2- 64)
+- steer: image steering in degrees
+- rxFn: receive f-number
+- speedOfSound: speed of sound correction in m/s

+Booleans:
+- sa: synthetic aperture
+- pih: pulse inversion harmonics
+- trapezoidal: extended field of view for linear probes